bridgethaney/Airport_Control_Map/README.md

 - JQuery - [Source](https://jquery.com/)
   - Manipulates the HTML elements
 - Leaflet-Ruler - [Source](https://github.com/gokertanrisever/leaflet-ruler)
-  - Allows users to find the distance between any given points on a map
+  - Allows users to find the distance between any given points on the map
 - Font Awesome - [Source](https://fontawesome.com/)
   - Contains the airplane icons used in the map, as well as other icons